Shivang0/Sage/README.md

 Please update you GitHub Login credentials in `cred.py` file.
 Make sure you do not have two-factor authentication (2FA) turned ON.
 This may cause issues for tool to run.

-Credentials are reuired to use the tool or else the tool will not run.
+Credentials are required to use the tool or else the tool will not run.

 # ORGANIZATION'S NAME